backup-isaac/c2rust/README.md

 When creating the initial build directory with cmake specify `-DCMAKE_EXPORT_COMPILE_COMMANDS=1`.
 This only works on projects configured to be built by `cmake`.
-This works on Linux and MacOS.

     cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1 ...